alebld/gowin-applemidi-synth/README.md

 ## Acknowledgments

-This projects is based on the [URP and ARP implementation on the same board](https://github.com/sipeed/TangPrimer-20K-example/tree/main/Ethernet/verilog_UDP).
+This projects is based on the [UDP and ARP implementation on the same board](https://github.com/sipeed/TangPrimer-20K-example/tree/main/Ethernet/verilog_UDP).